vonWolfehaus/js-experiments/README.md

 # Experiments

+### Canvas-circles

+()
+I know everyone wants to do cool CSS3 loader animations, but it's more fun in canvas.

 ### Endless paging

 [View demo](http://coldconstructs.com/p/endlesspages/endlessPages.html).
 Demo I created back in 2007 or so, long before it became common on the web.